JeffreySanford/forge-board/forgeboard-frontend/src/assets/DRAG-AND-DROP-PATTERNS.md

 ## Future Improvements

 1. Add drag and drop support for cross-component operations
-2. Implement drag between different lists in Kablan board
+2. Implement drag between different lists in Kanban board
 3. Add support for touch gestures and mobile optimization
 4. Create reusable drag and drop directives for common patterns